Ribbon Ridge AVA: History

-The first wine grape vines were planted on the Ridge in 1980 by Harry Peterson-Nedry, who planted 12 acres.
-David Lett had planted the first Pinot noir vines in the Willamette Valley in 1965.
-Planting wine grapes in the Ribbon Ridge location at that time was a risk.
-As Peterson-Nedry commented in 2023, "The general wisdom was that Ribbon Ridge was too far west to get ripe, too much into the Coast Range shadow and too high in elevation, being just shy of 700 feet.”
-Peterson-Nedry's vineyard, called Ridgecrest Vineyards, now has 40 planted acres.
+additional wineries are currently in the planning stage and should be developed within the next 3 years.
+Vineyards or winery operations now own in excess of 700 acre on Ribbon Ridge.

-By 2002, the area had 3 commercial wineries and 14 vineyards with a total of 286 planted acres.
-Ribbon Ridge was designated an American Viticultural Area on July 1, 2005.
+In 1965, David Lett planted the first Pinot Noir vines in the Willamette Valley despite its risk at the time.
+As Peterson-Nedry commented in 2023, "The general wisdom was that Ribbon Ridge was too far west to get ripe, too much into the Coast Range shadow and too high in elevation, being just shy of 700 feet."
+Peterson-Nedry's vineyard, called Ridgecrest Vineyards, at the time had 40 acre.
+By 2023, the area had 12 commercial wineries and 36 vineyards with 620 acre.